HenryCook/vagrant-kubernetes/README.md

 ### SSL

-With thanks to [kelseyhightower](https://github.com/kelseyhightower) I was able to create vaid self signed certs via his repo [docker-kubernetes-tls-guide](https://github.com/kelseyhightower/docker-kubernetes-tls-guide).
+With thanks to [kelseyhightower](https://github.com/kelseyhightower) I was able to create valid self signed certs via his repo [docker-kubernetes-tls-guide](https://github.com/kelseyhightower/docker-kubernetes-tls-guide).

 You just need to clone the repo, install the [CFSSL](https://github.com/cloudflare/cfssl) tool, edit the relevant json files and create your SSL certs.